Rebecca Johnson

 Officer Key Decision - Tuesday 13th January 2026

-The Officer Key Decision meeting scheduled for Tuesday 13 January 2026 is set to consider a significant grant funding application for the restoration of Forest Lane Park.
-This report outlines the proposed decision to accept grant funding from the National Lottery Heritage Fund to facilitate the comprehensive improvement and restoration of the park, which will be known as Forest Lane Park Restoration Project (Lucel Tate Remembered).
+The Officer Key Decision meeting scheduled for Tuesday 13 January 2026 was set to consider a significant grant funding application for the restoration of Forest Lane Park.
+The decision-maker, Rebecca Johnson, Corporate Director of Environment & Sustainable Transport, was to review a proposal to accept grant funding from the National Lottery Heritage Fund to support this project.

 Decisions from Meetings